PamCai/PamCai.github.io/_publications/2021-paper-number-3.md

 ref-4-link:
 ---

-: This paper describes using dynamic light scattering microrheology to study forces exerted by breast cancer spheroids on their extracellular matrix.
+<span style="font-size:16px;">This paper describes using dynamic light scattering microrheology to study forces exerted by breast cancer spheroids on their extracellular matrix.</span>